What Googlers and Researchers Want You to Know About Productivity

 A survey found that when it comes to workplace distractions, 43% of employees say that impromptu visits by coworkers are the biggest productivity killer.
 With open offices and communication tools, it is almost impossible to go undisturbed and focus on work that matters.

-So how is one to claim their prolific Make Time to themselves and centre attention around a single project?
+So how is one to claim their prolific Make Time to themselves and center attention around a single project?

 Frequently, the problems lie not in our colleagues but deep in our brains.
 This is also what the Googler intended to remind their teammates about: We don’t acknowledge the need for organized work hours, being too overwhelmed with meetings and unforeseen tasks.
 To succeed, we need to break out of the cycle of reactive work and recognize the need for proactive, fastidiously planned Make Time.